 Simone Weil's "Sketch of Contemporary Social Life" is a text that seems oddly prescient at every turn, making Weil appear to be a seer as much as the saint she is often made out to be.
-There are references to what later generations would call "the culture industry," "financialization," and even the theories that dominant contemporary politics.
+There are references to what later generations would call "the culture industry," "financialization," and even the theories of the imaginary that dominant contemporary politics.

 "As always happens, mental confusion and passivity leave free scope to the imagination.
 On all hands one is obsessed by a representation of social life which, while differing considerably from one class to another, is always made up of mysteries, occult qualities, myths, idols and monsters; each one thinks that power resides mysteriously in one of the classes to which he has no access, because hardly anybody understands that it resides nowhere, so that the dominant feeling everywhere is that dizzy fear which is always brought about by loss of contact with reality.
 Each class appears from the outside as a nightmare object.
 In circles connected with the working class movement, dreams are haunted by mythological monsters called Finance, Industry, Stock Exchange, Bank.; the bourgeois dream about other monsters which they call ringleaders, agitators, demagogues; the politicians regard the capitalists as supernatural beings who alone possess the key to the situation, and vice versa; each nation regards its neighbors as collective monsters inspired by a diabolical perversity."

 As a description Weil's account has only become increasingly accurate even as the possibilities for communication and connection increase.
 We are besieged on all sides by "nightmare objects."Every division in society that separates groups of people by class, race, even generation is doubled by a nightmare version of that difference.
 People are not only different but monstrously so.
 Pick up a newspaper and one can see references to all of these different nightmare groups, "Hollywood elites," "the white working class," and "millennials" who are probably destroying Applebees as we speak.
 Most of what passes for cultural and political commentary on class, race, or even generations these days is nothing more than spooky campfire stories made up of these various monsters of the imagination.